 The most significant changes are found in the Regal’s snout, where the front bumper now features a hungrier central air intake, flanked by a pair of slightly modified side vents, and slim LED daytime running lights.

-Read next: Could the V8 Commodore make a comeback?
+Read next: Holden drops the Commodore

 Higher up, the headlights have been remodelled with a barb on the exterior edge, complemented by a new grille that features a finer mesh and central bar.

 At the back, you’ll need a keener eye to spot the changes.
 Wide but squat exhaust tips are at each side and an even more subtle redesign is found in the light clusters.